iforrest/blogomatic/README.md

 # Command line arguments
 * --help: I'm not going to explain what this does
-* --twitter_link: *required* This is the twitter link used for sharing the blog post.
-It must be specified each time, it does not currently have a default or any mechanism for auto generation.
-* --blog_date: this is where, in mm/dd/yyyy format, you can specify the date the blog will be posted.
-This is used in a variety of different places within the default template.
-The default value is today's date.
 * --blog_author: This is the name of the person that is authoring the blog_post.
 At this time, it is required that this person be included in the "contributors.yml" file.
 Default value is "Ryan Kovar."
 * --article_file: If you want to specify an article file name within the "./articles" folder you CAN do so, otherwise blogomatic will ask you interactively.
 * --contributor_file: If you want to specify a contributors file within the "./content" folder you can do so, otherwise the default "contributors.yml" file will be used.
 There should be no need for this command line option.